 Ohcount – The Source Code Line Counter And Analyzer

-Ohcount is simple command line utility that analyzes the source code and prints the total number lines of a source code file.
+Ohcount is simple command line utility that analyzes the source code and prints the total number of lines of a source code file.
 It is not just source code line counter, but also detects the popular open source licenses, such as GPL, within a large directory of source code.
 Additionally, Ohcount can also detect code that targets a particular programming API such as KDE or Win32.
 As of writing this guide, Ohcount currently supports over 70 popular programming languages.
 It is written in C programming language and is originally developed by Ohloh for generating the reports at www.openhub.net.

 In this brief tutorial, we are going to how to install and use Ohcount to analyze source code files in Debian, Ubuntu and its variants like Linux Mint.